orouits/heyujs/README.md

 prerequisites for install with provided sript
 - Ubuntu 18.04
+- gcc and auto tools
-- sudo rights for your current user
+- sudo right for your current user
+- download heyu-2.10 sources from http://www.heyu.org/download/ compile and install (=> /usr/local)

 packages:
 - python3